yxlin/yxlin.github.io/_docs/random-effect-model/shooting-decision1.md

 Now I am ready to fit the empirical data with the race-threshold model.

+[^1]: If one wishes to estimate the DDM variabilities at the hyper level in Python-HDDM, s/he would need to modify the Python-HDDM source codes, which is possible but less convenient.

 ## Reference
 Pleskac, T.J., Cesario, J. & Johnson, D.J.
 (2017).
 How race affects evidence accumulation during the decision to shoot.
 _Psychonomic Bulletin & Review_, 1-30. https://doi.org/10.3758/s13423-017-1369-6